niess/pumas-luajit/docs/docs/api/coordinates/UnitaryTransformation.md

 !!! note
     In the second form arguments are optional, but for the sake of simplicity only the full form is reported.
-When an argument is missing the corresponding attribute is filled with zeros.
+If not specified the *translation* attribute is set to the null translation and the *matrix* attribute is set to the identity.
     {: .justify}

 ### Arguments